Is Autism a Stress Adaptation of Neurodivergent Neurotypes?

 On the cellular level, stress, or how the body-brain maintains homeostasis, is through complex physiological responses called allostasis (McEwen, 2017).
 These various stress coping strategies and trade-offs are quite individualistic, on both the social and cellular levels (Ebner and Singewald, 2016).

-It would be a mistake to think of stress so simply as anxiousness.
-Because at its foundation, stress is the medium in which our genes communicate with our environment.
-The core communication of survival and evolution (Hammerlund et al., 2018 in ScienceDaily) .
+At its foundation, stress is the medium in which our genes communicate with our environment.
+The core communication of survival and evolution (Hammerlund et al., 2018 in ScienceDaily).

-A stress framework would be a working description of the patterns and compilation of hits and allostatic loads that impact adaptive programming.
-The combination possibilities are vast (Schaafsma et al., 2017) and act together in a synergistic fashion (Fatemi et al., 2012; Lombardo et al., 2017).
+A stress framework would be a working description of the patterns and compilation of hits and allostatic loads that impact adaptive and maladaptive programming.
+The combination possibilities of gene and environmental influences are vast (Schaafsma et al., 2017) and act together in a synergistic fashion (Fatemi et al., 2012; Lombardo et al., 2017).

 What are Stress Mechanics?

-Genetics can represent both functions, such as personality and information processing and dysfunctions, such as single-gene diseases.
-The functions could represent unique stress sensitivities of personality types, while the genetic diseases have high levels of oxidative stress as a core feature mimicking the personality-stress phenotype.
+Genetics can represent both functions, such as personality and information processing single-gene conditions.
+The functions could represent unique stress sensitivities of personality types, while the genetic conditions have high levels of oxidative stress as a core feature mimicking the personality-stress phenotype.

 Programming can cross generations, referred to as Transgenerational Epigenetics or Ancestral Programming.
 Programming from stress occurring at conception or in the womb is referred to as Prenatal Stress or Early Life Stress.